TsubasaK111/MFWer/README.md

 # M□W (Mental Framework)
- Strategic, Powerful, Beautiful.
+ Strategic, Powerful, Beautiful.<br>
- Make, Share, and Present the best of your Mental Frameworks with M□W!*
+ Make, Share, and Present the best of your Mental Frameworks with M□W!*<br>

  *Mental Frameworks are mnemonics that describe a process, and serve a time-critical purpose.